IOTechSystems/xrt-examples/AzureSphere/README.md

 Note the digital outputs on the device are wired to the digital inputs on the device.
 In this way output values are automatically mirrored by the digital inputs.

-#### Creating a Modbus Device Profile and DTDL generation using the DCT
+### Creating a Modbus Device Profile and DTDL generation using the DCT

 As described in the previous section (Step 2) to connect to a new device via XRT you must first create a Device Profile for the specific device type and in the case of this example a corresponding DTDL file.
 Device Profiles and DTDL files can created using IOTech’s [Device Configuration Tool](https://dct.iotechsys.com/).
 A video showing you how to do this can for the Damocles2 Mini device can be accessed at [DCT Modbus Tutorial Video](https://www.youtube.com/watch?v=sj1hC7S4uE4).
-The configuration files generated from the tool are as follows:
+The configuration files generated from the tool are provided as follows:
 *	[Damocles2 Mini Device Profile](Damocles2-Mini.json)
 *	[Damocles2 Mini DTDL file](Damocles2-Mini.dtdl)

-#### Configuring the Application
+### Configuring the Application

 * Edit the [app_manifest.json](app_manifest.json) file and replace 10.0.0.1 with the IP address of your PC and set DeviceAuthentication with your tenant id: